-- The school has adopted Cool Cat and Fang as incentives for good attendance. - 100% attendance certificates and prizes are awarded at the end of the academic year. - Attendance and punctuality figures will be published for each class weekly in the newsletter using a 'traffic light' system: Green = 100% to 98%, Amber = 98% to 96%, Red = <96%.
+- The school has adopted Cool Cat and Fang as incentives for good attendance. - 100% attendance certificates and prizes are awarded at the end of the academic year. - Attendance and punctuality figures will be published regularly for each class.

 Before starting our school: